spencermwoo/Cracking/KeePass/README.md

 ![alt text](hash_test/failure.png)

-We're using a password that should be found in our wordlist but it seems increasing the hash iterations breaks our use case.
+Our wordlist contains a password, why isn't it found?!
+It seems increasing the hash iterations breaks our use case.
 Let's find out what's happening!

 ### Investigation
 Explain intuition.
 Hashes (#todo)